Town Police Clauses Act 1847

-The Town Police Clauses Act 1847 is an Act of the Parliament of the United Kingdom (10 & 11 Vict c.
-89).
+The Town Police Clauses Act 1847 (10 & 11 Vict. c.
+89) is an act of the Parliament of the United Kingdom.
 The statute remains in force in both the United Kingdom (except Scotland) and the Republic of Ireland, and is frequently used by local councils to close roads to allow public events such as processions or street parties to take place.

-The Act is also used to regulate the local hackney carriage, taxi and private-hire trade in many areas.
-It deals with a range of street obstructions and nuisances, for example, it makes it illegal to perform certain actions in a public street or other thoroughfare, such as hanging washing, beating carpets, and flying kites, although many of those clauses were repealed in 2015.
+The act is also used to regulate the local hackney carriage, taxi and private-hire trade in many areas.
+It deals with a range of street obstructions and nuisances, for example, it makes it illegal to perform certain actions in a public street or other thoroughfare, such as hanging washing, beating carpets, and flying kites, although many of those clauses were repealed for England and Wales in 2015.

 Historically, it was highly significant legislating against indecent exposure, indecent acts, obscene publications, and prostitution.

 Background

 In 1847, the House of Commons Select Committee on Private Bills presented a report.
 In 1842 to 1843, the average number of private bills passed was 161, rising to an average of 347 from 1845 to 1846.
 By 21 July 1847, the House of Commons, 490 petitions for private bills were received that year.
 Already in place, resulting from early reports by the select committee, new mechanisms were in place to deal more efficiently with private bills.

 Noting was that much of the business the House of Commons was dealing with were numerous private bills, which due to the clauses they contained, were essentially public bills.
 Drawing up private bills to deal with public functions had consequences.
 The select committee wrote:

 To provide uniformity in legislation in different geographical areas, to reduce the number of private bills about public functions, and to reduce expense, the select committee proposed eight public acts, each dealing with a different topic: